201 2nd Ave Skagway, AK 99840

 If you're not the touring type, there is still plenty to do in Skagway.
 You could also incorporate anything on this list into your day before or after you enjoy a local tour.

 The Gold Rush Cemetery is located along the tracks of the famous White Pass & Yukon Route, so if you're on the Skagway train tour, you will get a brief glimpse of this historical landmark.
-Not only is this cemetery the last resting place of Soapy Smith and Frank Reid, it is the point of access for Lower Reid Falls, which is a stunning 100-foot high waterfall.
+Not only is this cemetery the last resting place of Soapy Smith and Frank Reid, but it is also the point of access for Lower Reid Falls, which is a stunning 100- foot-high waterfall.

 AT M&M Tours, we specialize in catering to the needs of our many cruise ship visitors.
-With convenient locations at every dock an in town, we make it easy to shop local.
+With convenient locations at every cruise dock, we make it easy to shop locally.
 We want you to have a good time, so we will help you find a tour in Skagway that suits your interests.
 Our goal is not to sell you the most expensive tour available, but to find you a tour that you will thoroughly enjoy.